 - Hewlett Packard 12C (including the HP 12C Platinum, 12C Platinum 25th anniversary edition, 12C 30th anniversary edition, and HP 12C Prestige).

 Although the majority of candidates prefer TI BA II Plus Professional, we recommend you to choose a calculator that meets your preferences.
 Below, we describe both types of approved calculators.
-Get your calculator way before your exam and practice all way through your exam preparation using your calculator.
+Get yourself an approved calculator way before your CFA exam and use it oftentimes during your exam preparation.
 Also, bring your calculator on the exam day (the same one you were practicing with).